LACHHABAYOUB/LAB8SWE/README.md

 An online Student CRUD

-App Build with Spring Framework as Back-End and thymeleaf java as front-end .
+App Build with Spring Framework as Back-End and thymeleaf java as front-end.

 1 Getting Started